 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Big Sur is $0.00, while the average daily cost in Columbia River Gorge is $143.
+The average daily cost (per person) in Big Sur is $0.00, while the average daily cost in Columbia River Gorge is $0.00.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
+While every person is different, these costs are an average of past travelers in each destination.
 What follows is a categorical breakdown of travel costs for Big Sur and Columbia River Gorge in more detail.